kensho-technologies/orama/docs/contributing.md

 - [ ] [Inline styles and theme handle](#inline-styles-and-theme-handle)
 - [ ] [State management with onUpdate](#state-management-with-onupdate)
 - [ ] [Unit tests](#unit-tests)

+## Style guide

+We use an extended version of the Airbnb js style guide plus some extra conventions on the Orama code base.
+The syntax rules are enforced by our linter, the conventions that are not linter enforced are presented bellow.

 ### Commit messages